 What we don’t: It doesn’t quite measure up in an increasingly competitive field.

 The Solution is an excellent shoe, hands down.
-It’s been the choice of some of the world’s best climbers for years now, performs equally well indoors and outdoors, and dominates steep boulders and sport climbs alike.
-Like the Testarossa above, it edges like a dream on tiny foot chips, features sticky and sensitive Vibram XS Grip 2 on both the women’s and men’s offerings, and you get a hefty dose of heel and toe rubber for all sorts of performance on overhanging terrain.
+It’s been the go-choice among some of the world’s best climbers for years now, performs equally well indoors and outdoors, and dominates steep boulders and sport climbs alike.
+Like the Testarossa above, it edges like a dream on tiny foot chips, features sticky and sensitive Vibram XS Grip 2 on both the women’s and men’s offerings, and boasts a hefty dose of heel and toe rubber for all sorts of performance on overhanging terrain.
 Climbers have long lauded the Solution’s pointy toe for pocketed limestone in particular, and like most of Sportiva’s downturned kicks, a P3 platform holds the shape of the shoe over time.

-With all that praise, why is the Solution so low on our list?
+With all that praise, why is the Solution ranked so low on our list?
 In short, the climbing shoe competition has become fierce.
 Back in 2007 when the Solution was first released, it was a cutting-edge design and offered top performance for hard climbing.
 Now, aggressive and precision-oriented slippers are a dime a dozen.
-What’s more, the Solution isn’t exceptionally durable and many find the heel cup to be ill-fitting and clunky, while a lot of newer shoes are closer to perfection (for the same price).
+What’s more, the Solution isn’t exceptionally durable, and many find the heel cup to be ill-fitting and clunky.
 If you’re a Solution diehard, by all means, stay true to your shoe (or level up to the softer and snugger-fitting Solution Comp).
 But if you’re on the hunt for your first aggressive slipper for bouldering or sport climbing, we’d encourage you to look higher on this list.

 See the Men's La Sportiva Solution See the Women's La Sportiva Solution